cjbolt/EubosChess/README.md

 Threads | Sets the number of worker threads that shall be used to perform the search.
 Configuring 1 means Eubos shall be single-threaded, greater than 1 and it will run multi-threaded.
 Hash | Sets the size of the hash table to use, in Megabytes.
 The hash table is shared by all the threads, it is not duplicated per worker thread.
 Move Overhead | Factor for this number of milliseconds on the clock each time a move must be made.
 This is useful for countering latency in internet games.
-Training Data Generation | A boolean enabling exporting a bullet format text file with the FEN and score at each ply search Random Move | A boolean used to generate random games to widen the training data coverage
+Training Data Generation | A boolean enabling exporting a bullet format text file with the FEN and score at each ply search.
+If this is set true, then the search should approximate shannon type A. Therefore aspiration search will be disabled; null move pruning and (reverse) futility pruning will be disabled, late move reduction will also be disabled.
+A fixed depth search shall be employed.
+Note also that the first 6 moves in the game shall be selected at random, to encourage a wider set of openings.
+These 6 moves will be completely unsearched.
+Random Move | A boolean used to generate random games to widen the training data coverage

 ## Installation